 Does this great new feature mean you don’t need a dedicated scrapbook app like Devonthink or Keep It?
 No. Those apps do a lot more than just make PDFs from web pages.
 But saving webpages as PDFs into the Files app is still a pretty great way to collect and mark up web pages.
 You can search them, tag them and arrange them in folders.
 And you could even save these beautiful (and relatively small, storage-wise) PDFs in you scrapbook app of choice.

 iPadOS and iOS 13 bring their fair share of fancy headline features.
-But as I dig further into the beta, I keep finding these useful gems, refinements that might not merit excitement, but that you’ll be thankful for every time you use them.
+But as I dig further into the new OS, I keep finding these useful gems, refinements that might not merit excitement, but that you’ll be thankful for every time you use them.